Planet India Hove

 Alex’s favourite dish was the aubergine in yoghurt curry- side of cabbage.
 The traditional name for this is Kadi, a blend of yoghurt and chickpea flour, sweet, sour and saucy.
 We had a lot of flavours going on (and we loved getting to try so many) but this dish was a smooth creamy dish to balance out all that firstly spice.

 My favourite, however, was the peas and paneer dish, beautifully salted and amazing texture.
 Their menu is full of humour, they really show their personalities through their food which make it a much more authentic experience.
 Paneer is one of my favourite foods and they did it so well with both of the dishes we tried.
 The other was the Spinach and Paneer curry, the panner is fried and mixed with curried spinach and fenugreek leaves.

 Always room for dessert…

 We could barely fit this all in and then came the desserts, (I believe I have a separate stomach for sweets, always manage to fit them in.)
 Planet India makes their own ice cream and is self-described as ‘truly out of this world’ and I completely agree.
 My favourite by far is their cardamon ice cream, such an unusual flavour but worked perfectly together.
 The vegan coconut ice cream was also to die for.
 We ended up with two Panna Cotta served with raspberry coulis and a ‘perfect wobble’ and managed to devour them both.

 We had an absolutely wonderful experience with the Planet India family and we will definitely be back again!
-I need to try everything else on the menu.See the listing for Planet India Hove
+I need to try everything else on the menu.Want to know more about Planet India Hove?